MeV, GeV and TeV neutrinos from binary-driven hypernovae: Summary, Discussion and Conclusions

+For the disk accretion, our approximation has been to consider that the neutrino oscillations occur in a sufficiently small vicinity around each disk point such that gravity effects are negligible in such a small region.
+Hence, we adopt the neutrino oscillation framework in flat spacetime.
+The neutrino flavor oscillation length is smaller than one percent of the characteristic size of the disk, which validates our assumption.
+Therefore, we expect the inclusion of gravitational effects in the neutrino oscillation equations to affect our conclusions negligibly.

+For the spherical accretion around the NS, within the lightbulb approximation, the gravitational redshift affects the neutrino energy and the vacuum potential.
+The gravitational bending affects the neutrino trajectories, hence the self-interaction potential.
+Only highly symmetric spacetimes would allow performing the trajectory average analytically.
+As for the case of disk accretion, we expect the above additional gravitational effects to produce minor quantitative changes but not the hierarchy of the potentials.
+Therefore, we expect the qualitative picture and our conclusions to hold.

-In this work we have computed the neutrino production via $pp$ interactions occurring within the BdHNe I scenario for energetic long GRBs, which we have recalled in section~\ref{sec:1}.
-From the dynamics of the BdHN I, it follows that the SN ejecta, due to the accretion and to the BH formation, becomes highly asymmetric around the newborn BH site.
-Therefore, the $e^{\pm}$ plasma created in the BH formation process, during its isotropic expansion and self-acceleration, engulfs different amounts of matter of the surrounding SN ejecta, depending on the direction (see Fig.~\ref{fig:Interactionsscheme1}).
+In Section \ref{sec:4}, we have computed the neutrino production via $pp$ interactions in BdHN I. The accretion process and the BH formation lead to density asymmetries in the SN ejecta.
+Therefore, the $e^+e^-$ plasma created in the BH formation process engulfs different amounts of matter of the surrounding SN ejecta during its expansion and self-acceleration depending on the direction (see Fig.~\ref{fig:Interactionsscheme1}).
 This asymmetry leads to a direction-dependent Lorentz factor for the engulfed protons in the expanding shell.

-From this scheme, we have here studied two different types of physical set-up for $pp$ interactions that cover the generality of the system.
-In the first part of the article, see section~\ref{sec:2}, we studied the $pp$ interactions inside the SN ejecta.
-For a quantitative estimate, we have adopted numerical values from recent hydrodynamical simulations \cite{X-RayFlares} achieved through an implementation of the PLUTO code \cite{2019ApJS..242...20M,mignone2011pluto}.
-The $\gamma e^{\pm}$ expanding plasma engulfs protons of the ejecta with a baryon load parameter $B=51.75$ and accelerates them up to energies of $\sim 7$ GeV ($\gamma_p\leq 7$).
-This region is characterized by a number of target protons (at rest) of $n_{remn}\sim 10^{23}$~cm$^{-3}$, while the number density of the front of the shell, in the whole considered region, is almost constant, $n_{\rm sh}\simeq 10^{25}$~cm$^{-3}$.
+From this scheme, we have studied two types of physical setups for $pp$ interactions that cover the generality of the system.
+In Section~\ref{sec:4a}, we studied the $pp$ interactions in the high-density regime, i.e., inside the SN ejecta.
+We have performed relativistic hydrodynamical simulations of the $e^+e^-$ plasma for fixed baryon load parameter~(see, e.g., \cite{2018ApJ...852...53R}), using the PLUTO code~\cite{2019ApJS..242...20M,mignone2011pluto}.
+We use the baryon load parameter $B=51.75$ as an example, for which the protons engulfed by the plasma acquire energies up to $\sim 7$ GeV ($\gamma_p\leq 7$) due to the plasma Lorentz factor.
+The number of target protons is $\sim 10^{23}$~cm$^{-3}$, while the number density of incident protons is $\sim 10^{25}$~cm$^{-3}$.